openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/preprocessing.md

 ### Introduction

 Inference Engine API has preprocessing capabilities which are built on top of model expressed as `ngraph::Function` (now, it's `ov::Model`).
-One of the problems with it - preprocessing operations are not a part of the main model graph, so they are stored and executed separatelly:
+Before OpenVINO Runtime API 2.0 preprocessing operations were not a part of the main model graph, so they were stored and executed separately:
 - Preprocessing stored in `InferenceEngine::CNNNetwork` was lost during saving back to IR file format.
 - Preprocessing operations are executed on CPU processors for most of the inference plugins.
 So, instead of occupying of acceleators, CPU processor is also busy with inference tasks.